 This week in Husker history

 The week of Aug.
-25-31, looking back in stretches of years divisible by five:
+25-31, looking back in five-year intervals:

 1898: Nebraska and other Western schools ratify rule changes adopted by Eastern universities, including reducing the value of PAT kicks to one point.